polyapi/poly-glide-template-py/README.md

 8. Install all needed project dependencies using `pip install -r requirements.txt`.

-9. Install the git pre-commit hooks `python -m pre-commit install`.
+9. Install the git pre-commit hooks `python -m pre_commit install`.

 10. Setup the polyapi client by running `python -m polyapi setup` and putting in your instance url and api key.